EE2dev/item-explorer/README.md

 <li>CO= for specifying color in rgb.
 E.g: CO=rgb(70, 130, 180)
 <li>LN= for specifying long name of item.
 E.g: LN=myLongItemName
 <li>GR= for specifying group.
 E.g: GR=1 (used for separated bar charts per group)
+<br>Note that the attribute names must be distinct, other an error occurs.
 </p>